The author is a guitarist and bassist with over 35 years of experience as a musician.

 Used guitars, on the other hand, may have seen a few battles in their day before they found their way to you.
 But you can get a great deal if you choose wisely, and you may end up with a quality instrument you would not have been able to otherwise afford.

 However, used gear also makes some people nervous, and that’s understandable.
-Knowing how to evaluate a guitar and decide if it is really worth it is a skill that takes time to learn, and if you are a newbie you might not yet have the knowledge or confidence to make a smart decision.
+Knowing how to evaluate a guitar and decide if it is really worth it is a skill that takes time to learn, and if you are a newbie, you might not yet have the knowledge or confidence to make a smart decision.

-So, if you are a beginner is it wiser to go with a new guitar and get an instrument you can count on right out of the box?
+So, if you are a beginner, is it wiser to go with a new guitar and get an instrument you can count on right out of the box?
 Furthermore, why would you choose a used guitar when there are so many quality, affordable beginner guitars on the market these days?

-This article is intended to help you answer those questions, wade through the confusion and determine whether you should buy a new or used guitar.
+This article is intended to help you answer those questions, wade through the confusion, and determine whether you should buy a new or used guitar.
 By the time we’re done, hopefully you’ll have a better idea of what you are looking for, and the knowledge to make the right decision for your specific situation.

-Reasons to Choose New Guitars Over Used Instruments
+Reasons to Buy New Guitars

-Truthfully, in over thirty years as a guitar player I have always preferred new guitars, and I've been on the fence about used gear.
+Truthfully, in over 30 years as a guitar player, I have always preferred new guitars, and I've been on the fence about used gear.
 I tend to be overly sentimental about guitars, and I want to pick an instrument off the wall at a guitar shop and have it stay with me through its entire life.
 Most of the guitars in my collection have had only one owner: me.

 Sentimentality aside, I also recognize there are some practical benefits to choosing a new instrument:

 - New guitars typically come with warranties.
-If something goes south after you take it home you can generally get it fixed or replaced.
-Of course this usually isn’t so with used gear.
+If something goes south after you take it home, you can generally get it fixed or replaced.
+Of course, this usually isn’t so with used gear.

 - Obviously, new instruments have seen much less wear and tear.
-Even a used guitar in good condition may have somewhat degraded frets and fingerboard, and may be in need of other TLC once you get it home.
+Even a used guitar in good condition may have somewhat degraded frets and fingerboard, and it may be in need of other TLC once you get it home.

 - You know what you're getting with a new guitar.
 Fresh from the factory, the guitar is what it says it is.
 You don't have to wonder if the previous owner swapped out pickups or made some other mod without telling you.